prc992/SNAP/README.md

 (Default: `analysis_folder`)

-The SNAP pipeline consists of **six main processing stages**.
+The SNAPIE pipeline consists of **six main processing stages**.
 By default, all stages are executed, but you can stop the pipeline at a specific stage using the `--until` parameter:

 ```
 PREPROCESSING